Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: Introduction

 \section{Introduction}

-Probabilistic forecasts can be characterized by two properties---calibration and sharpness \citep{gneiting2007probabilistic}.
+Accurate probabilistic predictions can be characterized by two properties---calibration and sharpness \citep{gneiting2007probabilistic}.
 Intuitively, calibration means that a 90\% confidence interval contains the true outcome 90\% of the time.
 Sharpness means that these confidence intervals are narrow.
-These properties are grounded in the statistics literature on proper scoring rules, and are widely used to evaluate forecasts in domains ranging from meteorology to medicine \citep{gneiting2005weather,gneiting2007strictly}.
+These properties are grounded in statistical theory and are used to evaluate forecasts in domains such as meteorology and medicine \citep{gneiting2005weather,gneiting2007strictly}.

-This paper argues for reasoning about uncertainty in deep learning in terms the concepts of calibration and sharpness and proposes simple algorithms for enforcing these properties.
-We focus on the strongest and recently proposed notion of calibration---distribution calibration.
-Previous methods for promoting distribution calibration were complex \citep{song2019distribution} or enforced only a weaker notion of quantile calibration \citep{kuleshov2018accurate}.
-We show that enforcing distribution calibration is as simple as performing low-dimensional density or quantile function estimation and we propose to solve this task with a simple and numerically stable technique based on quantile function regression with a neural network estimator.
-Unlike existing methods for distribution calibration \citep{song2019distribution}, ours can be used with any model (not just ones that output Gaussians), are very simple to implement in differentiable programming frameworks, and have theoretical guarantees.
+This paper argues for reasoning about uncertainty in deep learning in terms of calibration and sharpness and proposes simple algorithms for enforcing these properties.
+Standard maximum likelihood training yields models that are poorly calibrated—a 90\% confidence interval typically does not contain the true outcome 90\% of the time \citep{guo2017calibration}.
+Popular approaches based on dropout or ensembling \citep{Gal2016Dropout,lakshminarayanan2016simple} improve model probabilities, yet do not enforce calibration \citep{kuleshov2018accurate}.
+Recalibration techniques \citep{platt1999probabilistic} yield calibrated and sharp forecasts, but enforce a limited notion of quantile calibration \citep{kuleshov2018accurate}, require complex variational approximations \citep{song2019distribution}, and are not well understood theoretically.

-As a result, our algorithms enable implementing the well-known principle that forecasts should ``maximize sharpness subject to being calibrated" proposed by \citet{gneiting2007probabilistic}.
-While this principle was originally used for evaluation, we show that it is also enforceable across machine learning models.
-This lends strong support for using calibration and sharpness to reason about predictive uncertainty in machine learning.
+This paper argues that calibration is important in practice and is easy to maintain by performing low-dimensional density estimation.
+We introduce a simple recalibration procedure based on quantile function regression \citep{si2021autoregressive}, which yields calibrated models without sacrificing overall performance.
+Unlike previous approaches, ours guarantees the general property of distribution calibration \citep{song2019distribution} and applies to any model, including neural networks.
+We prove the correctness of our procedure assuming that we can estimate densities in low dimensions and we establish uniform convergence bounds.